twineworks/tweakflow/site/content/tools.md

 Please note that the output is a valid tweakflow dict value.

 ### Transforming metadata
-The `tfdoc` utility can pass the meta data of a module to a sequence of transformer functions.
+The `doc` utility can pass the meta data of a module to a sequence of transformer functions.
 The most common task for a transformer is to generate some human-readable document format from the given structure.

 A transformer is a special tweakflow module that has a library named `transform` which in turn has a variable named `transform`.
 This variable holds a function accepting above structure as its sole argument.
 The return value of the function is the output of the transformer.